 Catmull and Rom [CR74] present a whole class of splines with a whole range of properties.
-Here we only consider one member of this class which is a cubic polynomial interpolating spline with C^1 continuity and local support.
+Here we only consider one member of this class which is a cubic polynomial interpolating spline with $C^1$ continuity and local support.
 Nowadays, this specific case is typically simply referred to as Catmull-Rom spline.

 This type of spline is very popular because they are very easy to use.
 Only a sequence of control points has to be specified, the corresponding tangents are calculated automatically from the given points.
-Using
+Using those tangents, the spline can be implemented using cubic Hermite splines (page 18).
+Alternatively, spline values can be directly calculated with the Barry-Goldman algorithm (page 89).

 To calculate the spline values between two control points, the preceding and the following control points are needed as well.
 The tangent vector at any given control point can be calculated from this control point, its predecessor and its successor.
-Since Catmull-Rom splines are C^1 continuous, incoming and outgoing tangent vectors are equal.
+Since Catmull-Rom splines are $C^1$ continuous, incoming and outgoing tangent vectors are equal.

-The following examples use the Python class splines.CatmullRom (page 183) to create both uniform and non-uniform splines.
+The following examples use the Python class splines.CatmullRom (page 184) to create both uniform and non-uniform splines.
 Only closed splines are shown, other end conditions (page 114) can also be used, but they are not specific to this type of spline.